Harvest Moon (2014 video game series)

-Harvest Moon is a farm simulation role-playing video game series published by Natsume Inc. The main objective of the games is to rebuild a run-down old farm and turn it into a successful one.
+Harvest Moon is a farm simulation role-playing video game series published by Natsume.
+The main objective of the games is to rebuild a run-down old farm and turn it into a successful one.
+The most recent game was Harvest Moon: Light of Hope, released for Microsoft Windows in 2017.

-Previously, Natsume Inc. published the series Bokujō Monogatari in North America under the title Harvest Moon.
-In 2014, Marvelous, the developer and original publisher of the Bokujō Monogatari series, decided to have their own American division, Xseed Games, take over North American distribution.
-However, due to Natsume Inc.'s owning the rights to the Harvest Moon name, the latest titles in the series were rebranded as Story of Seasons, while Natsume Inc. began to produce their own series under the Harvest Moon name.
+Previously, Natsume published the series Bokujō Monogatari in North America under the title Harvest Moon.
+However, the developer, original publisher and owner of this series, Marvelous, decided to have their own American division, Xseed Games, take over North American distribution in 2014.
+However, due to Natsume keeping the rights to the Harvest Moon name, the latest titles in the series were rebranded Story of Seasons while Natsume began to produce their own series with the name Harvest Moon.

 Origins

-The name "Harvest Moon" was originally used for the series created by Marvelous known in Japan as Bokujō Monogatari (牧場物語, lit.
+The name "Harvest Moon" was originally used for the series created by Marvelous known in japan as Bokujō Monogatari (牧場物語, lit.
 Ranch Story).
-Natsume Inc. initially distributed this series under the name Harvest Moon outside of Japan until 2014.
-At that time, Natsume Inc. maintained the rights to the name Harvest Moon when Marvelous announced that it would have its subsidiary, Xseed Games, take over North American distribution.
-Because of this, Xseed began localizing the series in North America under the title Story of Seasons, beginning with the release of the game of the same name.
+Natsume initially distributed this series under the name Harvest Moon outside of Japan until 2014.
+At that time, Natsume maintained the rights to the Harvest Moon series name after Marvelous announced that it would have its subsidiary, Xseed Games, take over North American distribution.
+Because of this, Xseed began localizing the series to North America under the Story of Seasons title, beginning with the release of the game of the same name.

-In 2007, Natsume Inc. took the opportunity to develop their own video game using the name Harvest Moon in North America and Europe, and in 2014, it released Harvest Moon: The Lost Valley, the first farm simulator game in the new series.
-The resulting spin-off series, at least since Harvest Moon: The Lost Valley, has caused some degree of confusion among fans and video game news sources, due to the game not actually being a part of the same series, titled Harvest Moon, before it.
+Natsume, who retained the rights to the Harvest Moon trademark, began releasing its own games under that title.
+The resulting spin-off series has caused some degree of confusion among fans and video game news sources.